The Coronavirus is obviously causing great concern to those planning cruises with us in the near future.

 We are closely monitoring global developments regarding the Coronavirus (Covid-19) and are fully focused on protecting the health, safety and welfare of our guests and crew.
 We take the advice of both the UK and Scottish Governments.

-However, the one thing that is not changing is the outstanding scenery and wildlife of the west coast of Scotland or the welcome and hospitality you will receive on board our cruises that will go ahead.
-We hope to provide a welcome break from the current stresses.
+However, the one thing that is not uncertain is the outstanding scenery and wildlife of the west coast of Scotland or the welcome and hospitality you will receive onboard.
+We hope to provide a total relief from the current stresses.

 Information for overseas guests